fleschutz/PowerShell/Docs/check-operating-system.md

 ## check-operating-system.ps1 - Determines the exact OS version

-This script determines and says the exact operating system version by text-to-speech (TTS).
+This PowerShell script determines and says the exact operating system version by text-to-speech (TTS).

 ## Parameters
 ```powershell